i-inose/anspy/README.md

 ## anspy
-anspy is a PyPI tool, a terminal version of ChatGPT developed using openai's api and python.<br>
+anspy is a terminal version of ChatGPT developed using openai's api and python.<br>

+Please download the python file from above and actually use it by following the procedure explained below.<br>

 The purpose of anspy is to solve questions while writing a program on the terminal without having to jump to the ChatGPT site.<br>